Kitsch and confidence at Huawei HQ despite US pressure

 "We don't believe it.
 Huawei people are simple and honest and would not do what America is saying, like cooperate with (China's) government."

-Staff members insist that un-listed Huawei is correct in saying it is owned by employees.
-Staff said they were awarded "shares" in the company based on years of service that they could sell when they leave for a price tied to company performance.
+Staff members back un-listed Huawei's claim that it is owned by employees.
+Staff said they receive shares based on years of service that can be sold when they leave for a price tied to company performance.

-The US accusations remain a highly sensitive subject on campus and several staff members declined to comment to AFP journalists visiting this week.
+US accusations remains highly sensitive, however, and several staff declined comment to AFP journalists visiting this week.

 "Our manager told us not to discuss this, that its for higher-ups to deal with and we should just focus on our work," said one female employee.

-"They tell us you are the problem," she said, referring to foreign media coverage of Huawei.
+"They tell us you are the problem," she said, referring to foreign media coverage.

-But other staff eagerly express a mixture of guarded optimism and defiance.
+But others eagerly expressed a mix of guarded optimism and defiance.
 None expressed any job fears.

 "This will definitely have an impact (on Huawei).
 There is no avoiding it," a technician said between slurps of noodles in an employee food court.